Best Walking Shoes of 2024 | Field Tested and Reviewed - Outdoors Magic

 Walking shoes are ideal for hiking when you want to feel lighter, more agile and cooler in warm weather.
 There’s also the energy-saving side of things; the weight of a pair of walking shoes is usually around 750g whereas walking boots tend to be around 1200g.
 That difference in weight will make a real difference over long distances.

-Before we get into the nitty gritty and show you our pick of the best shoes for hiking, we should highlight the fact that there are different kinds of walking shoes designed for different activities and in this article we’re not only going to break down those different types but we’ll show your our favourite options from each category – the walking shoes and trail shoes that have impressed us following our extensive tests.
+Before we get into the nitty gritty and show you our pick of the best shoes for hiking, we should highlight the fact that there are different kinds of walking shoes designed for different activities and in this article we’re not only going to break down those different types but we’ll show your our favourite options from each category – the best trainers for walking and trail shoes that have impressed us following our extensive tests.

 Our team out in Scotland and Wales putting the shoes through their paces.